KeystonCloud/satellite/README.md

   postgres-data:
 ```

-This stack will create a postgres database, an adminer service and the satellite service.
+This stack will create a postgres database, an adminer service, a redis database and the satellite service.
 The satellite service will be built using the `Dockerfile.dev` file located in the `satellite` folder and use starting script `start.sh`.
 This starting script will run the application by using `cargo watch` to automatically reload the application when code changes are detected.